 - Find the Omneo profile using the stored Klaviyo identity, or email as a fallback.
 If no profile is found, the event is skipped.

 Subscription status is never pushed back to Klaviyo from a system webhook.
-Klaviyo already made the change on its side and is the source of truth for that event — pushing back would create a sync loop.
+Klaviyo already made the change on its side and is the source of truth for that event, so pushing back would create a sync loop.

 Event reference